 Arduino IDE – ESP32 vs ESP8266

 There are many ways to program the ESP32 and ESP8266 boards.
 Currently, both boards can be programmed using the Arduino IDE or other IDEs (like VS Code with the PlatformIO extension).

 This is is a good thing, specially for those who are used to program the Arduino and are familiar with the Arduino “programming language”.

 Getting started with the ESP32 or ESP8266 using Arduino IDE and have your first project running is very simple.
 You can follow these guides:

-Although you can program both boards using Arduino IDE, they might not be compatible with the same libraries and commands.
+Although you can program both boards using Arduino IDE, they might not be compatible with the same libraries and functions.
 Some libraries are just compatible with one of the boards.
 This means that most of the times your ESP8266 code will not be compatible with the ESP32.
 However, usually you just need to make a few modifications.

 We have a dedicated list of free tutorials and projects for the ESP32 and ESP8266 boards using the Arduino IDE that you might found useful: